 Congenital Conditions and Deformity

-To correct these conditions our specialists and physicians use a variety of treatment methods including, guided-growth procedures, external fixation devices or multiple level osteotomies (the cutting of bones), depending on the level of complexity in regards to the condition.
-For patients with limb-length discrepancies, long bone lengthening are also provided.
+To correct these conditions, our specialists and physicians use a variety of treatment methods, including guided-growth procedures, external fixation devices and multiple-level osteotomies (the cutting of bones).
+The methods we choose depend on the level of complexity of each individual case.
+For patients with limb-length discrepancies, long bone lengthening is also possible.

-Dysplasia is generally the abnormal growth in bones caused by genetics or growth hormone disturbances.
-The most common forms of dysplasia are achonodroplasia, commonly known as dwarfism, and hypochondroplasia, which is less severe dwarfing affecting just the limbs.
+Dysplasia is generally the abnormal growth in bones caused by genetics or hormonal disturbances.
+The most common forms of dysplasia are achonodroplasia, commonly known as dwarfism, and hypochondroplasia, which is dwarfism affecting just the limbs.
 We also specialize in osteogenesis imperfecta (brittle bones) and angular deformity.
-Our Skeletal Dysplasia clinic is a collaborative unit between the Genetics/Metabolic team and Orthopedics.
-We provide non-operative and operative management for the varying forms of dysplasia.
-We offer guided growth for bowlegs/knock-knees, as well as prophylactic stabilization of bones in children with osteogenesis imperfecta, using implants.
+Our skeletal dysplasia clinic is a collaboration between the genetics/metabolic team and our orthopedics team.
+We provide non-surgical and surgical management for the varying forms of dysplasia.
+We offer guided growth for bowlegs/knock-knees, as well as internal stabilization of bones in children with osteogenesis imperfecta (brittle bones) using implants.

 Musculoskeletal tumors can occur in the bone (including the spine) or in soft tissue.
 Tumors affect the bone in many different ways, from minimal limb-length differences to severe deformity.
 Some tumors have no severe effects, but others will cause compression of a healthy bone.
 Various imaging technologies can help physicians assess the severity of the tumor and provide guidance on the best possible treatments.